 Thursday, March 2, 2017 at 7:30PM

-Members of the UK-based Fidelio Trio, violinist Darragh Morgan, cellist Adi Tal & pianist Mary Dullea, perform works by Weir, Hersch, Dennehy, Garcia, and Browning.
+Members of the UK-based Fidelio Trio, violinist Darragh Morgan, cellist Adi Tal & pianist Mary Dullea, perform works by Hersch, Gosfield, Dennehy, Garcia, among others.

 Shortlisted for the 2016 Royal Philharmonic Society Music Awards, the Fidelio Trio are enthusiastic champions of the piano trio genre, performing the widest possible range of repertoire on concert stages across the world; they are broadcast regularly on BBC Radio 3, RTÉ Lyric FM, WNYC, NPR and featured on Sky Arts documentaries; they have a impressive list of commissions and first performances from the leading and newest composers and have a large discography of highly acclaimed recordings.

 Their extensive discography includes Korngold and Schoenberg (Verklärte Nacht arr.
 Steuermann) for Naxos; the complete Michael Nyman Piano Trios for MN Records; multiple releases on NMC, Delphian Records and Convivium including portrait CDs for composers such as Luke Bedford and Michael Zev Gordon.
 Their next release this year will be the Ravel and Saint-Saëns trios for Resonus Classics.

 Keen to ensure the future of the piano trio, The Fidelio Trio work closely with composition and performance students at institutions across the UK and all over the world including the Peabody Conservatory, Curtis Institute, Stellenbosch Conservatorium and WITS Johannesburg and have been artists-in-residence at St. Patrick’s College Dublin City University, University of Illinois at Champaign-Urbana, and the State University of New York, SUNY.